Latest Government Updates

 - Rates Waiver Extension and introduction of the Covid support scheme.

-Lancashire Moving to Tier 3
+Lancashire to Move to Tier 3 on 17th October

 Lancashire is moving to Covid restrictions Tier 3 from 00.01 on Saturday 17 October.
 Learn more.